-- 85. An ADI would typically formulate policies for dealing with delinquent residential mortgage loans.
+- 89. An ADI would typically formulate policies for dealing with delinquent residential mortgage loans.
 These policies would assist the ADI to appropriately balance the need to recover as much of the loan as is reasonably achievable with the need to observe the substantial body of law and community expectation as to how troubled borrowers would be treated.
-APRA's experience is that reputational risk can be underestimated in such circumstances. - 86.
-An ADI's risk management framework would typically detail a formal plan for managing the collection process, including for periods where delinquency and loss rates are higher than expected. - 87.
+APRA's experience is that reputational risk can be underestimated in such circumstances. - 90.
+An ADI's risk management framework would typically detail a formal plan for managing the collection process, including for periods where delinquency and loss rates are higher than expected. - 91.
 APRA does not require or expect that an ADI's management of hardship would focus solely upon rapid resolution and recovery of a defaulted residential mortgage loan.
-Rather, APRA's expectation is that an ADI's policy would strive to maximise its longer-term financial and reputational position, as it addresses hardship among borrowers. - 88.
+Rather, APRA's expectation is that an ADI's policy would strive to maximise its longer-term financial and reputational position, as it addresses hardship among borrowers. - 92.
 ADIs are obliged, under consumer laws and banking codes, to consider hardship variations to credit contracts for borrowers experiencing temporary financial difficulty.
 Hardship concessions can include a reduction in the interest rate or payment, lengthening of loan maturity, or full or partial deferral (capitalisation) of interest for a temporary period.
 Failure to comply, particularly where multiple residential mortgage loans may be involved, can carry a heavy cost for an ADI.
 A prudent ADI would seek to ensure it is fully cognisant of legal obligations in this respect and that such obligations are satisfied.
-Good practice would include testing and other mechanisms to ensure satisfactory outcomes can be achieved. - 89.
-An ADI would be expected to have a full understanding of the risk profile of hardship loans and to ensure that these risks are appropriately reflected in internal management reporting, provisioning and capital adequacy calculations. - 90.
-Where a residential mortgage loan is in default, a prudent ADI would usually undertake a full revaluation when assessing the value of the collateral.
-However, valuations other than a full valuation may be appropriate in limited circumstances, for example, a very low LVR. - 91.
+Good practice would include testing and other mechanisms to ensure satisfactory outcomes can be achieved. - 93.
+An ADI would be expected to have a full understanding of the risk profile of hardship loans and to ensure that these risks are appropriately reflected in internal management reporting, provisioning and capital adequacy calculations. - 94.
+Where a residential mortgage loan is in default7, a prudent ADI would usually undertake a full revaluation when assessing the value of the collateral.
+However, valuations other than a full valuation may be appropriate in limited circumstances, for example, a very low LVR. - 95.
 Upon receiving a notice of hardship from a borrower, or where there is an increased risk of non-payment, an ADI would normally re-assess the borrower's income, living expenses, assets and liabilities.
-The ADI would also assess whether the status of the
+The ADI would also assess whether the status of the loan is performing or non-performing and whether there is a need to apply provisioning and/or revised capital charges. - 96.
+It would not be prudent for an ADI to establish long-term capitalisation of principal and interest payments on troubled residential mortgage loans in the expectation that the market value of the mortgaged properties will increase from the current value.

-6 Refer to paragraph 76 of Attachment A of APS 113.
+7 Refer to paragraph 76 of Attachment A of APS 113.